 Method

-- Lay chicken cutlets into the pan.
+- Lay floured chicken cutlets into the pan.
 Confidently lay them away from you in case any fat spatters – hot fat can smell fear, so be quick and careful.

 - Fry chicken cutlets until nicely browned, 3-5 minutes, and flip, cooking another 2 minutes.
 If they’re not completely cooked through this is okay; they’ll finish cooking in the sauce at the end.
 Reserve on a plate.